deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Hunters and they were forced to endure another three hours of mounting heat and humidity as best they could.

-In hindsight, not taking Warhorse up on that bath idea had been wise.
+In hindsight, not taking WARHORSE up on that bath idea had been wise.
 He would have been shivering and at risk of hypothermia at the cold end of the cycle.

 They spent the time watching movies, huddled around a tiny tablet computer in a way that must surely have made the heat worse, but at least it was entertainment.
-He wound up sitting on Warhorse's shoulders again so as to have a good view.
+He wound up sitting on WARHORSE's shoulders again so as to have a good view.

 Regaari had watched a number of movies with Xiù, and had mostly enjoyed